mary-ext/tangled.sh-mirror/docs/migrations.md

 ## Upgrading from v1.8.x

-After v1.8.2, the HTTP API for knots has been deprecated and replaced with XRPC.
+After v1.8.2, the HTTP API for knot and spindles have been deprecated and replaced with XRPC.
 Repositories on outdated knots will not be viewable from the appview.
-Upgrading is straightforward:
+Upgrading is straightforward however.

+For knots:

 - Upgrade to latest tag (v1.9.0 or above)
 - Head to the [knot dashboard](https://tangled.sh/knots) and hit the "retry" button to verify your knot

+For spindles:

+- Upgrade to latest tag (v1.9.0 or above)
+- Head to the [spindle
+  dashboard](https://tangled.sh/spindles) and hit the "retry" button to verify your spindle

 ## Upgrading from v1.7.x